LauraScutariu/Postman-First-Collection/README.md

 Spotify Web API enables the creation of applications that can interact with Spotify's streaming service, such as retrieving content metadata, getting recommendations, creating and managing playlists, or controlling playback.

-The Spotify Web API provides a wide range of functionality for developers, including:
+The Spotify Web API provides a wide range of functionality for developers, including :

 - Retrieve data from your favourite artist,album or show ;
 - Search for Spotify content ;